 Opioid medications are commonly prescribed to patients to relieve moderate to severe pain.
 Opioids are effective and often fast-acting drugs that directly influence how the brain responds to pain.
 In a high dosage, opioid drugs — including codeine, oxycodone, morphine and methadone — can create a state of euphoria for people.
 However, the high is short-lived causing people to abuse opiates more frequently and at higher doses to induce the same effects.

-Frequent opioid abuse increases the risk of tolerance and opiate addiction.
+Frequent opioid abuse increases the risk of tolerance and opioid addiction.
 Though some people attempt to quit cold turkey, doctors usually strongly advise people to gradually taper off of the medication to alleviate withdrawal symptoms and to ease into recovery.

 One of the most effective forms of addiction treatment is medication-assisted treatment.
 Medication-assisted treatment consists of opioid replacement therapy with the buprenorphine-naloxone combination drug or methadone.
 These medications alleviate withdrawal symptoms while preventing people from getting high. called opioid antagonist, or opiate blocker therapy.
 Within this treatment, users are tapered off of abused opiates with counteracting drugs that help to prevent a high.